Show/hide formula

 How show/hide differs from CSS display

-Using Nordcraft's show/hide formula is different from setting CSS display: none or visibility: hidden:
+Using Nordcraft's show/hide formula is different from setting CSS display: none or visibility: hidden.
+Using show/hide, elements or components are completely removed or added to the page when conditions change.

 - Show/hide formula:

-- Completely removes and unmounts the element from the DOM when hidden
+- Completely removes the element from the page when hidden

-- Adds a new instance of the component or element to the DOM when shown and reinitializes state
+- Adds a new instance of the component or element to the page and reinitializes the initial state when shown

 - No APIs, events or workflows run on hidden elements